 What are the factors that make someone susceptible to this affliction?

-While exact PLMD causes remain unknown, there is enough research and data to understand what many sufferers have in common.
-The biggest connection is with restless leg syndrome, with 80% of those who have periodic limb movement disorder also being afflicted with RLS.
+While exact PLMD causes remain unknown, enough research and data exist to understand what many sufferers have in common.
+The most significant connection is with restless leg syndrome, with 80% of those who have periodic limb movement disorder also being afflicted with RLS.
 However, if you have sleep disorders of any kind, that can increase the chance of having PLSD.
 This includes a variety of issues that affect REM sleep and other problems such as narcolepsy.

-Recent studies have also shown that low iron levels in the brain are common.
-This is also a symptom of a number of nervous system issues, and it may mean you are susceptible to periodic limb movement disorder.
+Recent studies have also shown that low iron levels in the brain are typical.
+This is also a symptom of several nervous system issues, and it may mean you are susceptible to periodic limb movement disorder.

-In addition to the sleep issues, many conditions can make it more likely you develop PLMD, including:
+In addition to sleep issues, many conditions can make it more likely you develop PLMD, including:

 Studies continue to look for more solid connections between specific medical conditions and PLMD as part of a growing understanding of the condition.
-However, if you do have any of these and are in the older age brackets, your risk of showing symptoms increases.
+However, your risk of showing symptoms increases if you do have any of these and are in the older age brackets.

 What are some of the symptoms?

-The involuntary movement that PLMD causes is the key symptom; however, you will not always notice it exists.
+The involuntary movement PLMD causes is the key symptom; however, you will not always notice it exists.
 This is not as much of a problem as you may think.
-If you are having episodes that feature very small movements that do not disturb your sleep, then there is nothing to worry about.
-These can be something like a twitching toe or straightening and bending the foot, but if you have more severe episodes, then they can be an issue.
+If you have episodes that feature minimal movements that do not disturb your sleep, then there is nothing to worry about.
+These can be something like a twitching toe or straightening and bending the foot, but they can be an issue if you have more severe episodes.

 You may find that you wake up with your legs moving rapidly and quite violently, enough to wake a partner, too.
-In some cases, your partner may complain of being kicked, and if it is bad enough to disturb your sleep, then it is a problem.
+Sometimes, your partner may complain of being kicked, and if it is bad enough to disturb your sleep, then it is a problem.

-No matter how severe or not the movement is, the key symptom of PLMD is that it is repetitive movement, usually repeated every few seconds, and can last for as much as an hour.
+No matter how severe or not the movement, the key symptom of PLMD is that it is repetitive, usually every few seconds, and can last for as much as an hour.
 You may have bouts several nights in a row and sometimes not at all.
 It will usually happen not long after you have gone to sleep, and like so many sleep disorders, there is no formal cure.

 Are there any treatments for Periodic limb movement disorder?

-Unfortunately, as the exact cause of PLMD remains unknown, there are no specific PLMD treatments that can resolve the issue.
+Unfortunately, as the exact cause of PLMD remains unknown, no specific PLMD treatments can resolve the issue.
 Instead, some approaches lower the impact and help manage the condition.
 The most common approach to PLMD treatment is to improve sleep quality and duration.

 This can include several lifestyle changes, such as reducing your caffeine intake, stopping smoking, and avoiding alcohol, but also focusing on other conditions.
 Dealing with iron deficiency, sleep disorders, and other conditions connected to developing PLMD can help you manage the problem.